Recovering Costs from Wildfire Evacuations

 What Are Evacuation Costs?

-• Temporary lodging (hotels, motels, rentals)
+• Temporary lodging (hotels, rentals, shelters)

 • Meals and groceries while displaced